Ahmad Yasawi: Early life

 Yesevi later moved to Bukhara and followed his studies with Yusuf Hamadani.
 Upon the demise of Yusuf Hamdani, first ʻAbdullah Barki and then Hassan-i Andākī became the head of Hamadani's khanqah.
 Yasawi became the head murshid of the Naqshbandi order when Hassan-i Andākī died in 1160.
 He then turned this position to Abdul Khaliq Ghijduwani under Hamadani's advice and moved to Turkistan City in order to spread Islam in Turkestan.

+Ancestry

+According to traditions, his father, Sheikh Ibrahim Ibn Ilyas Ibn Mahmed, was a noted Hanafi scholar of Isfijab and was likewise considered to be a descendant of Ali.

+Genealogical traditions preserved in the Nasabnama state that Ahmad Yassawi was the thirteenth generation descendant of Ishaq Bab, a prominent early Islamic figure who is said to have arrived in Turkestan during the early eight century to promote Islam.
+The term Bab refers to a guide or master.

 Influence

 Ahmad Yasawi made considerable efforts to spread Islam throughout Central Asia and had numerous students in the region.
 Yasawi's poems created a new genre of religious folk poetry in Central Asian Turkic literature and influenced many religious poets in the following countries.
 Yasawi turned the city of Iasy into the major centre of learning for the Kazakh Steppe, then retired to a life of contemplation at the age of 63.
 He dug himself an underground cell where he spent the rest of his life.

 Turkish scholar Hasan Basri Çantay noted: "It was a Seljuk king who brought Rumi, the great Sufi poet, to Konya; and it was in Seljuq times that Ahmed Yasawi, another great Sufi, lived and taught.
 The influence of those two remarkable teachers has continued to the present."
 Yasawi is also mentioned by Edward Campbell (writing as Ernest Scott) as a member of the Khwajagan.
 Yasawi also influenced Turkish poet Yahya Kemal Beyatlı, he said: "Who is this Ahmad Yasawi?
 If you study him, you will find our nationality in Him."